Indirect Influences: Final comments

 \section{Final comments}

+The main goal of this note is to propose an alternative method for counting indirect influences.
+It seems convenient to have a pool of options, as well as a comparative study of the various possibilities.
 We introduced the PWP method for counting indirect influences.
 Applications of PWP to real-world networks is currently underway.
-Our main goal in this note had been to propose an alternative route for counting indirect influences.
-It seems convenient to have a pool of options, as well as a comparative study of the various possibilities.
 We worked with a discrete scenario where influences are transmitted linearly.
 Lifting those restrictions will conduce to continuous non-linear models.
 This more general setting will be considered elsewhere.